STAIRlab/sees/docs/library/1_Modeling/Uniaxial_Material/wrapper/632-Series.md

 # Series

-<p>This command is used to construct a series material object made up of
+This command is used to construct a series material object made up of an arbitrary number of previously-constructed UniaxialMaterial objects.

-an arbitrary number of previously-constructed UniaxialMaterial objects.</p>
+:::{apidoc="opensees.uniaxial.Series"}
 ```tcl
 uniaxialMaterial Series $matTag $tag1 $tag2...
 ```